Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth scaling-rotation curves in low dimensions: Scaling-rotation framework for curves and distances on

-Proposition \ref{distprop} is a starting-point for understanding the set $\M(X,Y)$ for all $p$ and all $X,Y\in\sympp$.
-The Proposition assures us that, for any $(U,D)\in \E_X$, every MSSR curve from $X$ to $Y$ corresponds to some minimal pair whose first element lies in the connected component $[(U,D)]$ of $\E_X$.
-In Section \ref{sec:mssr3}, for $p=3$ we will see how to find all such minimal pairs.
-(For the case $p=2$, \cite[Section 4.1]{JSG2015scarot} indicates how to find all minimal pairs.)
-But for any $p$, even once we know all the minimal pairs, to completely understand $\M(X,Y)$, or even just determine its cardinality, we need a way to tell whether MSSR curves corresponding to two (not necessarily distinct) minimal pairs with first point in $[(U,D)]$ are the same.
-(This is true whether the non-uniqueness, if any, in $\M(X,Y)$ is of Type I, Type II, or a mixture of both).
-The following proposition provides such a tool.
+Our strategy for understanding $\M(X,Y)$ for $p = 2, 3$ and all $X,Y \in \sympp$ is to list all MSSR curves from $X$ to $Y$.
+Proposition \ref{distprop} assures us that, for any $(U,D)\in \E_X$, every MSSR curve from $X$ to $Y$ corresponds to some minimal pair whose first element lies in the connected component $[(U,D)]$ of $\E_X$.
+We need a way to tell whether MSSR curves corresponding to two minimal pairs with first point in $[(U,D)]$ are the same.
+The following proposition, a special case of Proposition 4.19 of \cite{GJS2016mathpaper}, provides such a tool.
+We apply this result to the $p=3$ case in Section~\ref{sec:mssr3}.